Webpage on "Under the Magnificent Cross"

 2.4 ghz diy

 Construct your own Flea - More info on this post.
 The flea is a device to convert the output of a brushed motor ESC to a standard servo signal so you can use a brushless motor ESC like the XP-7A.
 Popular application is the 4#3 helicopter that has brushed motor.
 The flea use the Atmel Tiny13, Tiny13V low voltage and Tiny13A-latest.
 Need to know Atmel microcontroller to construct the flea.
 More helpful links on getting started with the Atmel microcontroller.
 See below.
 Or just buy "the steve" already build.
+Remember, the latest and greatest method is just to incorporate the Flea into the ESC by reprograming the ESC.
+See BLHeli ESC mod.

 Open source CAD - Blender